"A Journey Through Time: Unraveling the Key Moments That Shaped Our Story."

 - The “Easter March” on Sports Sunday, hundreds of young people marched throughout the City of London.

-- Pastor Tobi hosted President Olusegun Obasanjo for two days.
+- Pastor Tobi hosted former president of Nigeria, Olusegun Obasanjo.

 - Pastor Tobi handed over SPAC Nation to Pastor Samuel Akokhia, making him Senior Pastor of the church and himself the Global Pastor of SPAC Nation.